Texas DWI ALR License Suspension, Revocation, and Disqualification

-There are a variety of driver’s license suspensions that can impact your ability to apply for or renew your license.
+There are a variety of drivers license suspensions that can impact a person’s ability to apply for or renew their license.
 These include suspensions for actions that did not even occur in Texas!
-You read that right, a suspension in another state can (but won’t always) impact your ability to drive in Texas.
-Typically, for DWI arrests, this comes in the form of an ALR suspension.
-But, DPS can also suspend your license for not completing a DWI education course while on probation, for example.
+That’s right, a suspension in another state can (but won’t always) impact a person’s ability to drive in Texas.
+Typically, for Texas DWI arrests, this comes in the form of an ALR suspension.
+But, DPS can also suspend a person’s license for not completing a DWI education course while on probation, for example.

-For some of these suspensions, you may need to petition for an ODL in order to drive.
+For some of these suspensions, a person may need to petition for an ODL in order to drive.
 Unfortunately, getting an ODL is not always an option.
-At time, fixing the problem may be as simple as paying a reinstatement fee or sending a document to DPS.
-At others, DPS may require you to obtain SR22 or have an interlock installed in your car.
-For some of the latter situations, the “suspension” runs until DPS receives notice from the court that you don’t need an interlock anymore.
+At times, fixing the problem may be as simple as paying a reinstatement fee or sending a document to DPS.
+At others, DPS may require the person to obtain SR22 or have an interlock installed in their car.
+For some of the latter situations, the “suspension” runs until DPS receives notice that the court no longer requires interlock.

-However, DPS can be notoriously disorganized and may somehow “forget” to process your paperwork.
-He have had a few clients who finish probation just to receive a “notice of cancellation” from DPS saying they need to have an interlock restriction on their license.
-This can lead to a moment of panic when you think you’re finally done with everything just to have the stress thrown back in your face.
+However, DPS can be notoriously disorganized and may somehow “forget” to process paperwork.
+We have had a few clients who finish probation just to receive a “notice of cancellation” from DPS saying they need to have an interlock restriction on their license.
+This can lead to a moment of panic when they think they’re finally done with everything just to have the stress thrown back in their face.

 The sections below will give some brief information about the different types of “suspensions” that DPS may impose.
-This post won’t get into the deep details of each and every type, but if you see a specific action listed on the DPS Eligibility site, you can find information about that exact action as this handy Driver’s License Actions chart.
+This post won’t get into the deep details of each and every type.
+But, if you see a specific action listed on the DPS Eligibility site, contact us so we can walk you through the exact action listed.
+However, you can find minor information about that exact action on this handy Driver’s License Actions chart.

 A revocation is “indefinite” until DPS receives compliance.
 This means that the revocation has no set end date.
-It can go on forever unless you send (and DPS processes) the paperwork.
-Oddly, you are able to get an ODL for a select few of the revocations, including revocations for failure to send certificate of completion of a DWI education program.
+It can go on forever unless the person sends (and DPS processes) the paperwork.
+Oddly, getting and ODL is possible for a select few of the revocations, including revocations for failure to send certificate of completion of a DWI education program.
 The reinstatement fee is generally $100, and SR22 is not required for the revocation (but WILL be required to get an ODL).

-These are actions initiated by DPS.
+These suspensions do not require any court action.
 This means that there is no court ordering DPS to issue a suspension.
 This usually occurs when a person has an out of state conviction and license suspension, or when a person drives on an invalid license.
 Getting an ODL is possible for every departmental suspension, and the reinstatement fee is $100.
 None of these suspensions require an interlock.
 But, as with SR22, it may be a requirement to get an ODL.

-You may also request a hearing on any departmental suspension, but there is a risk.
-If you do not request a hearing, the suspension is 90 days.
-But, if you do request a hearing and the judge decides to uphold the suspension, the suspension may last up to 1 year.
+A person may also request a hearing on any departmental suspension, but there is a risk.
+If they do not request a hearing, the suspension is 90 days.
+But, if they do request a hearing and the judge decides to uphold the suspension, the suspension may last up to 1 year.
 The one exception is if the person has an out of state conviction for driving a commercial vehicle while disqualified (suspension is 1 year regardless).

 License Disqualifications (Commercial Licenses)

 These are a HUGE problem because they can literally put people out of a job.
 Most disqualifications last 1 year, and may even permanently disqualify a CDL holder.
 There is NO ODL OPTION for disqualifications.
-In other words, an ODL does not allow you to drive commercial vehicles.
-What makes these an even bigger issue is that DPS may disqualify you even if you were in your own car if the disqualification is based on alcohol.
+In other words, an ODL does not allow a person to drive commercial vehicles.
+What makes these an even bigger issue is that DPS may disqualify a person even if they were in their own car if the disqualification is based on alcohol.
 In very limited circumstances, a person may request a hearing on the disqualification.
 There are no SR22 or interlock restrictions, and there is no reinstatement fee.
 Commonly, a disqualification means that a person must completely re-apply for a CDL, including passing a driving test.

 This is the big one for DWI arrests.
 These can be confusing because they are based DWI arrests and have very little (if any) relation to the criminal case.
 In other words, a reduction of charge from a DWI to an obstruction does not matter for ALR purposes.
-As long as the arrest was for DWI, DPS does not care if the ultimate charge was, in fact, a DWI.
+As long as the arrest was for DWI, DPS does not care if the ultimate charge, if any, was DWI.
 Like with other suspensions, there are no SR22 or interlock requirements as part of the suspension.
 However, SR22 is ALWAYS required for an ODL, and an interlock restriction is up to the judge’s discretion.
 Some counties require interlock for ALL ODLs, while others tend to only require interlock for minors, arrests involving accidents, and for second (or more) offenses.
 The reinstatement fee for an ALR suspension is $125 (except for CDLs).

-Like with some other suspensions, you may request a hearing on the suspension.
+Like with some other suspensions, a person may request a hearing on the suspension.
 Unlike those other suspensions, however, an ALR hearing occurs at the State Office of Administrative Hearings (SOAH).
-Non-ALR hearings generally take place in the Justice Court closest to you.
+Non-ALR hearings generally take place in the Justice Court closest to the requesting person.
 Regardless, all hearings tend to heavily favor DPS.
-This is why your ALR Lawyer will contact you ahead of the hearing to make sure you are prepared to get an ODL if needed.
+This is why our ALR Lawyer will contact you ahead of the hearing to make sure they are prepared to get an ODL if needed.

 Oddly, as seen on the driver’s license suspensions, if a DWI arrest occurred while driving a commercial vehicle, the driver may request a non-SOAH hearing.
 But, if the DWI arrest occurred in a personal vehicle, the CDL holder does not have the option to request a separate hearing for his CDL.